mrkkrp/megaparsec-site/tutorials/fun-with-the-recovery-feature.md

 and not to check the others.
 In fact, that's how some “serious” parsers work (parser of C++ language, although it depends on compiler I guess).
-Reporting multiple parse errors at once may be a more efficient method of communication with programmer that needs to fix them than when he has to recompile the program every time to get to the next error.
+Reporting multiple parse errors at once may be a more efficient method of communication with the programmer who needs to fix them, than when he/she has to recompile the program every time to get to the next error.
 In this section we will make our parser failure-tolerant and able to report multiple error messages at once.

-Let's add one more type synonym — `RawData`:
+Let's add one more type synonym—`RawData`:

 ```haskell
 type RawData t e = [Either (ParseError t e) Equation]
 ```

-This represents a collection of equations, just like `Program`, but every one of them may be malformed: in that case we get original error message in `Left`, otherwise we have properly parsed equation in `Right`.
+This represents a collection of equations, just like `Program`, but every one of them may be malformed: in that case we get the original error message in `Left`, otherwise we have properly parsed equation in `Right`.

-You will be amazed just how easy it is to add recovering to existing parser:
+You will be amazed just how easy it is to add recovering to an existing
+parser:

 ```haskell
 rawData :: Parser (RawData Char Dec)